AxisCommunications/acap3-examples/vdostream/README.md

 ├── Dockerfile
 └── README.md
 ```
-* **Dockerfile**        - Docker file with the specified Axis toolchain and API container to build the example specified
+* **Dockerfile**        - Docker file with the specified Axis tool-chain and API container to build the example specified
 * **LICENSE**           - Text file which lists all open source licensed source code distributed with the application.
 * **Makefile**          - Used by the make tool to build the program.
 * **README.md**         - Step by step instructions on how to run the example.